Implicit structure in 2-representations of quantum groups: Formal structures in -strong 2-representations

+By fixing an arbitrary choice of unit and counit realizing $\1_{\l}\F\la n+1\ra$ as the right adjoint of $\E\1_{\l}$, we can define a 2-morphism $\Ucupr: \1_n \rightarrow \F \E \1_n \la n+1 \ra$ as the unit map for this adjunction.
+All of the arguments in this section only make use of the fact that this map is chosen as the unit map for some choice of adjoint structure.
+In Corollary~\ref{cor:EFidhoms} we show that the units and counits are all unique up to a scalar.
+This choice is fixed in Section~\ref{subsec:adjoint}.

-The right hand map in (\ref{eq:B}) is defined by adjunction using the fact that $\F$ equals $\E_R$ up to a shift.
-The last adjunction is more difficult to define and we will do this in the process of proving proposition \ref{prop:lradj}.
-The proof is by decreasing induction on $n$ starting from the highest weight.
+At this stage we do not yet define the last adjunction map $\Ucapl: \F \E \1_n \rightarrow \1_n \la n+1 \ra$ for $n \geq 0$.
+This map is more difficult to define and is constructed (up to scalar) in subsection~\ref{subsubsec:last}.
+The proof adjunction axioms are verified by decreasing induction on $n$ starting from the highest weight.
 In particular, we use here that the representation is integrable.